rockavoldy/odoo-cheatsheet/README.md

 5. Now you can use the breakpoint feature too, and it will show you the call stack to reach that function from the first method called until paused by the breakpoint.

 ## Minimal odoo.conf
-Sometimes, when you run odoo by using argument, odoo will automatically create default `.odoorc`, and it will be used for all odoo version.
-When you're developing Odoo cross version, there is a chance that every version will mixed-up, like the directly of your custom addons, or the db used.
-So, it's better to use separate `odoo.conf` when you're developing custom module for different odoo version or database on the same machine.
+When you run odoo by running it only using argument, odoo will automatically create default `.odoorc` file (or something alike) that will be used as default odoo configuration.
+This `.odoorc` here sometimes can replace your custom `odoo.conf` or the parameters, so there is a chance when you have 2 separate custom-addons directory, and you are trying to exclude 1 directory from `addons_path` parameter, the path can still be included.
+So, it's better to use separate `odoo.conf` when you're developing custom module for different Odoo version or database on the same machine.
 ```sh
 [options]
 db_name = False